Information correct as at January 2019

 If a police certificate is due but not provided with a student visa application only 15 days will be given to provide one.
 If no police certificate is received but evidence of applying for the certificate is provided in this time, the visa application will be approved (if all other requirements are met) for a short period only.
 Students will then need to apply for a new visa before it expires.
 If no police certificate has been received since the last application the new visa application will be declined immediately.

-The NZ$220 fee for applications made on campus is comprised of a NZ$100 application fee, NZ$17 Immigration Levy and a NZ$103 service charge.
+The NZ$240 fee for applications made on campus is comprised of a NZ$110 application fee, NZ$25 Immigration Levy and a NZ$105 service charge.

-The processing fee for students applying directly to Immigration New Zealand is NZ$277 for a hard copy application and NZ$250 for an online application.
+The processing fee for students applying directly to Immigration New Zealand is NZ$275 for an online or paper-based application.

 We are not able to accept your application for a visa-on-campus if: